porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 # Link Tile Model Signature

-The `p-link-tile-model-signature` is a navigational component that displays a provided image to tease content and provides two `p-links` to navigate to further information within one container.
+The `p-link-tile-model-signature` is a navigational component that displays a provided image to tease content and provides two `p-link's` to navigate to further information within one container.
 In addition to the `p-link-tile` it shows one of the model signatures at the top.

 **Note:** The component does not take care of processing and aligning the image.